Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 Phone: 416-907-9249 x 238

 Miguel is a barrister and solicitor licensed by the Law Society of Ontario, practicing employment law.
 Miguel completed his Juris Doctor at the University of Windsor, after obtaining an Honours Bachelor of Arts degree from McGill University in psychology.

 During law school, Miguel was a finalist in both the Zuber Moot and Lerner’s Cup Moot, a Co-Founder and Co-President of the Windsor Law Athletics’ Association, and the President of the Asian Law Students’ Association.

-Prior to joining Monkhouse Law as an associate, Miguel practiced at a boutique litigation firm in a broad range of civil litigation.
+Prior to joining Monkhouse Law, Miguel practiced at a boutique litigation firm in a broad range of civil litigation.
 He was also a summer student and articling student at a full service national law firm.

 When not working, Miguel volunteers for both the Federation of Asian Canadian Lawyers and his local community.
 He also enjoys playing and watching sports, trying new restaurants, and travelling around the world.